Michaelyklam/scoreboard-project/README.md

-# Sports Network Scoreboard
+# Sports Scoreboard

-A sleek, real-time sports scoreboard application built with **Svelte 5** and **Convex**.
-Designed with a premium "Modern Sports Network" aesthetic, it supports instant live scoring, set tracking, and real-time spectator synchronization.
+A real-time sports scoreboard application built with **Svelte 5** and **Convex**.
+It supports instant live scoring, set tracking, and real-time spectator synchronization.

 ## Features